asangvnit/sysprog-workshop/GitAndGerritUsers.md

   - [References](#references)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->
-# Getting ready to use the git & gerrit workflow

 ## Working collaboratively in a controlled environment